Matthew Cox: Prison

 Cox faced 42 counts of fraud, in addition to felony charges for fleeing while on probation from a previous conviction.
 Facing a maximum sentence of over 400 years, he negotiated a plea bargain agreement that gave him a maximum of 54 years, and a $2 million fine.
 On April 10, 2007; Cox formally pleaded guilty to six counts of bank fraud, identity theft, passport fraud, conspiracy to commit mortgage fraud, and violating the terms of his probation from his 2002 mortgage fraud conviction.
 On November 17, 2007, federal judge Timothy Batten sentenced Cox to 26 years in prison.
 He also ordered Cox to pay $5.97 million in restitution.

 Cox, United States Federal Bureau of Prisons Register #40171-018, was incarcerated at Federal Correctional Complex, Coleman.

-Estimates of the amount of money Cox fraudulently obtained range from $5 million to more than $15 million, to more than $25 million.
+Estimates of the amount of money Cox fraudulently obtained range from $5 million to $15 million and possibly more than $25 million.
 He is believed to have fraudulently mortgaged more than 100 properties.
-Cox was serving a 26-year sentence at the Federal Correctional Institution (FCI), a low-security facility in Coleman, Florida.
-He was ordered to pay $5.97 million in restitution, and testify against his co-conspirators.
+Cox was ordered to serve a 26-year sentence at the Federal Correctional Institution (FCI), a low-security facility in Coleman, Florida.
+He was ordered to pay $5.97 million in restitution and required to testify against his co-conspirators.

 As of 2010, the United States Attorney's office has not brought charges against any of his 13 Tampa-area cohorts, even though Assistant U.S. Attorney Robert A. Mosakowski informed a judge in 2005 that he planned to bring charges against up to 13 accomplices.